 - Result – explain how the situation played out

-This method will cover all of the basis that you need to cover to give a fantastic interview response.
+This method will cover all of the basis that you need to cover to give a fantastic teacher interview response.

-Do some mock interview practice
+Do: Some mock teacher interview practice

 - “Why did you become a teacher?”